artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## LaProfiler-TimeOffset

-Let’s increase I/O load for the script— TimeOffset nodes are added to each occurrence of Shia.
+Let’s increase I/O load for the Nukescript.
+TimeOffset nodes are added to each occurrence of Shia.
 At each time offset, Nuke is pulling in a unique frame off storage for Shia, for a total of 216 unique input sprites for each output frame.
 In theory we should only be pulling in more data for each output frame and not really affecting CPU load.

 ![Screenshot of LaProfiler Node Graph](/wiki/assets/Screenshot_LaProfiler-TimeOffset_NodeGraph.png)

 ![LaProfiler results chart](/wiki/assets/charts-72dpi/LaProfiler-TimeOffset_Nuke13-2.png)

 Now we see next to no difference in render time when using a single source for each type of Shia sprite (Stamps and Instances) or when using a unique read node for each instance of Shia (Duplicates).
-There is however a 16-25% increase in memory overhead for 9 read nodes (Stamps and Instances) versus 216 read nodes (Duplicates).
+There is however a 16-25% increase in memory overhead for 216 Read nodes (Duplicates) versus 9 Read nodes (Stamps and Instances).

 ## LaProfiler-Filtered

-What happens when we up the CPU load and throw some filters into the script?
+What happens when we increase the CPU load by throwing some filters into the script?
 Let’s remove the TimeOffsets and add a unique filter after each instance of Shia.
 For the higher CPU load tests, the framerange is reduced from 100 frames to 10 frames (1001-1010).
 There is no DOD/BBox management beyond providing the initial smaller DOD/BBox for the sprites.

 ![Screenshot of LaProfiler Node Graph](/wiki/assets/Screenshot_LaProfiler-Filtered_NodeGraph.png)